-Students seeking a major in Mathematics must take a minimum of 39 hours, which includes:
+Students seeking a major in Mathematics must take a minimum of 44 hours, which includes:

+It is recommended that majors take PHY 213-214, PHI 110 (Logic) and MAT 200.
 Some of the courses required for the major may have prerequisites that will require additional course work; some may fulfill Core Curriculum requirements in Mathematics and Natural Sciences, Areas 2 and 3.

 © 2013 Newberry College.
 All Rights Reserved.